 We are so excited to welcome you to the Intermediate School!
-The IS is a wonderful place to learn and grow, and characterized by the freedoms students enjoy, academic challenges they face, and special events that course throughout their two-year experience that are incredible amounts of fun.
-Below are some of the highlights of the intermediate school experience.
+The IS is a wonderful place to learn and grow.
+Our students' two-year experience is characterized by the freedoms they enjoy, the academic challenges they face, and the special events and traditions that they love.
+Below are some of the highlights.

-Caroline Furnace: Each September, the entire 7th grade class takes a four-day trip to Caroline Furnace Camp in Fort Valley, VA.
-During this unique excursion, the 7th grade engages in a host of outdoor education activities, and forges connections as a 7th grade class.
+Caroline Furnace: Each September, the entire seventh grade class takes a four-day trip to Caroline Furnace Camp in Fort Valley, VA.
+During this exciting excursion, the seventh grade engages in a host of outdoor education activities while forging connections as a class.

-Grade 8 Evening In: In September, 8th graders enjoy a night on campus with pizza and team-building games.
-It is a terrific way to build camaraderie for the 8th grade advisories.
+Eighth Grade Evening In: In September, eighth graders enjoy a night on campus with pizza and team-building games.
+It is a terrific way to build camaraderie for the eighth grade advisories.

 Fall Frolics: The annual Fall Frolics Carnival is one of Potomac’s most beloved and anticipated traditions.
-The event, held on an October Saturday, is in part managed by our Intermediate School students, who play an integral role in supervising many of the booths at the carnival.
+The event, held on a Saturday in October, is in part managed by our Intermediate School students, who play an integral role in supervising many of the carnival booths.

-Grade 7 Square Dance: During the fall, all seventh grade children and parents are invited to school one evening for a supper and square dance, presided over by a professional caller!
-It’s a wonderful time for IS families to put on their blue jeans and boots and shake a tail feather with other parents and students.
+Seventh Grade Square Dance: During the fall, all seventh grade families are invited to school for supper and square dancing, presided over by a professional caller!
+It’s a wonderful time for the IS community to put on blue jeans and shake a tail feather with other parents and students.

 Winter Musical: Every winter, a group of Intermediate School actors presents the junior version of a well-known musical in our Langstaff Auditorium.
 Recent productions have included Thoroughly Modern Millie, Annie, Guys and Dolls, and The Pirates of Penzance.
 Students perform the show once for their classmates and then for a weekend run: two evening performances and one matinee.

-8th Grade Independent Projects: Near the end of their Intermediate School career, eighth graders choose a topic of interest, and develops a project in one of six forms: Service learning; Design/construction; Persuasive speech; Original data collection; “How-to” lesson, or original artistic performance.
-For each of the formats, students decide upon a presentation modality, and showcase their learning for their fellow students, their parents, and faculty.
+Eighth Grade Independent Projects: Near the end of their Intermediate School career, eighth graders choose a topic of interest and develop a project in one of six forms: service learning, design/construction, persuasive speech, original data collection, a “how-to” lesson, or original artistic performance.
+Then, students decide upon a presentation modality and showcase their learning for their fellow students, their parents, and faculty.